Welcome to Empowered Recovery Center

 • Up to 5 days in urine tests.
 This is the most typical way to test for MDMA.
 Ecstasy is excreted through the kidneys after it is metabolized and has a detection window of between two and five days.

-• Up to 4 months in hair follicle tests – This is not a standard testing method as it can’t accurately detect very recent drug use.
+• Up to 4 months in hair follicle tests – This is not a standard testing method as it can’t detect very recent drug use accurately.
 However, hair tests help identify substance abuse history as they can show whether you used ecstasy in the three months before being tested.
 This drug test method is generally used in employment environments to screen potential employees for substance abuse.

 MDMA Addiction Treatment

-Outpatient programs enable you to stay within your own home and fulfill necessary responsibilities while attending treatment.
+Outpatient programs enable you to stay at home and fulfill necessary responsibilities while attending treatment.
 This can be an effective option for those with a supportive home environment or a milder form of addiction.

-Find Effective Addiction Treatment at Empowered Recovery Center
+Addiction Treatment at Empowered Recovery Center in Atlanta

 It’s time to reclaim your life